Port au Port Peninsula: Economy

 The Port au Port Peninsula's economy is based on natural resources, namely fishing.
-Limited forestry takes place in the unsettled areas of the interior and a small amount of subsistence farming takes place along coastal areas.
+Limited forestry takes place in the unsettled areas of the interior, and a small amount of subsistence farming takes place along coastal areas.
 Many residents of the peninsula, particularly the communities at the eastern end near the isthmus, work in nearby Kippens and Stephenville.

-Beginning in 1900 a limestone quarrying operation was established at Aguathuna, near the peninsula's isthmus where the Table Head mountain ridge extends from the Lewis Hills.
+Beginning in 1900, a limestone quarrying operation was established at Aguathuna, near the peninsula's isthmus, where the Table Head mountain ridge extends from the Lewis Hills.
 The limestone was used by Dominion Steel and Coal Corporation at a steel mill in Sydney, Nova Scotia.
 The quarry was closed in 1966 following DOSCO's financial difficulties.

-From 1941–1966, many people in the eastern end of the peninsula were employed at Ernest Harmon AFB in nearby Stephenville.
+From 1941 to 1966, many people in the eastern end of the peninsula were employed at Ernest Harmon AFB in nearby Stephenville.

-From the 1970s to present a major limestone quarry began operating at Lower Cove employing 30-40 people.
+From the 1970s to present, a major limestone quarry began operating at Lower Cove employing 30-40 people.

 In the 1980s-1990s, petroleum companies began exploring the peninsula for oil.
-Some deposits were discovered in recoverable quantities and limited production wells are in place at some locations.
-Geologists have estimated that a much larger deposit exists deeper and possibly off shore from the peninsula in the 400-500 billion barrel range, however exploration drilling has not yet confirmed this theory.
+Some deposits were discovered in recoverable quantities, and limited production wells are in place at some locations.
+Geologists have estimated that a much larger deposit exists deeper and possibly off shore from the peninsula in the 400-500 billion barrel range; however, exploration drilling has not yet confirmed this theory.

 The primary employer in Stephenville was a paper mill, which closed in 2005.

 A Canadian energy company may soon get the green light to begin drilling for oil off Newfoundland's southwest coast.

 The Canadian Imperial Venture Corporation (CIVC) is waiting for approval from the federal-provincial oil regulator – the Canada Newfoundland and Labrador Offshore Petroleum Board – to drill a test well on Shoal Point, near the Port Au Port Peninsula.

 The company has been exploring in the area over the last few years.
 It discovered some oil there in 2008.